mikaelaslade/LISportfolio/_subgoal_pages/outcome5a.md

 title: Outcome 5a
 category: Fifth Goal
 ---
-Apply marketing principles to demonstrate and promote the value of libraries and information agencies.
+Apply marketing and/or advocacy principles to demonstrate and promote the value of libraries and information agencies.